 Also, don’t wait for the company to contact you first – and if they do, don’t take them up on the first offer they present – ask to think about it, and call them back when you’re ready.

 A Mid-Contract Price Increase

-However, this at least means that once you get the notice that the price is rising – you have 30 days to let the company know you want to leave them, without paying any fines – and they have to let you leave.
+In the past, this at least meant that once you got the notice that the price is rising – you had 30 days to let the company know you wanted to leave them, without paying any fines – and they had to let you leave.

-So, that’s an excellent time to haggle again.
+If you CAN, that’s an excellent time to haggle again.
 You can, at the very least, make them ditch the planned price increase – and sometimes even use this as an excuse to get LOWER prices.
-(Unfortunately, these companies know that most of their customers won’t bother to call and haggle at this point, which is why the price increase works for them).

 Bad service is the third reason that will let you leave mid-contract without paying a fine.

 For broadband, this means that if you don’t get the minimum speed that was promised to you, you need to contact your provider.
 If, in 30 days, they can’t fix the problem – they must let you ditch the contract.